sucho-archiving/sucho-archiving.github.io/index.md

 ### SUCHO Gallery

 We have created a virtual exhibition space to raise awareness for Ukrainian culture.
 Right now, we have taken samples from our web archives and are exhibiting them there.
-The goal is to make this space available to Ukrainian institutions to upload selected digitized holdings and
+The goal is to make this space available to Ukrainian institutions to upload holdings that they have digitized with equipment provided by our donors.

 [Visit the SUCHO Gallery](https://gallery.sucho.org/){: .btn }